Learning-Enabled Elastic Network Topology for Distributed ISAC Service Provisioning: Algorithm Development: MADRL

 \subsection{Multi-Agent Proximal Policy Optimization (MAPPO)}

 We develop a MADRL framework based on MAPPO under the centralized training and decentralized execution (CTDE) paradigm.
-This framework is well suited to our hierarchical distributed ISAC system, which features a high-dimensional and mixed discrete–continuous action space that can easily destabilize conventional learning methods.
-However, MAPPO ensures stable training via its clipped surrogate objectives and entropy regularization, while its multi-agent factored policy representation naturally supports the heterogeneous, role-specific agents in our architecture.
-Within the CTDE paradigm, centralized critics during training enable accurate value estimation and effective credit assignment, whereas decentralized execution allows each agent to operate independently during distributed sequential decision-making.
+MAPPO is particularly suitable for this setting, since the decision process involves multiple heterogeneous agents and a high-dimensional mixed discrete--continuous action space, which can easily destabilize conventional learning methods.
+By leveraging clipped surrogate objectives and entropy regularization, MAPPO improves training stability, while its factored multi-agent policy structure naturally supports the role-specific decisions in our architecture.

+Moreover, under the CTDE paradigm, the role-specific critics are trained using enriched agent-dependent features, consisting of each agent’s local observed state, executed action, and the shared global reward signal ${\cal R}_n$, thereby providing more stable value estimation and improving inter-agent coordination.
+In contrast, during decentralized execution, each actor makes decisions solely based on its own causal local observed state, e.g., ${\bf s}_n^{{\rm LCP}_m}$ and ${\bf s}_n^{{\rm LPB}_m}$ for the local agents, ${\bf s}_n^{\rm FG}$ for the FG agent, and ${\bf s}_n^{{\rm FPB}_r}$ for the $r$-th FPB agent.
+In this way, the proposed framework preserves distributed sequential decision-making while still benefiting from role-specific critic learning with a shared global reward.
 In the following, we introduce the proposed MAPPO training procedure.